hyteio/hyte-activemq/README.md

-# HYTE ActiveMQ
+# HYTE extendsions for Apache ActiveMQ

-HYTE provided enhancements to Apache ActiveMQ for client and server features.
+HYTE provides enhancements to Apache ActiveMQ for client and server features in the form of extensions and plugins.

+This is not a fork of Apache ActiveMQ, but a collection of extensions that run on top of stock Apache ActiveMQ.

 ## Background